Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Introduction

 Inspired by \cite{my_ref:luby_and_mitz}, we introduce list-message-passing (LMP) decoding with verification for LDPC codes on the $q$-SC.
 Instead of passing a single value between symbol and check nodes, we pass a list of candidates to improve the decoding threshold.
 This modification also increases the probability of FV.
 So, we analyze the causes of FV and discuss techniques to mitigate FV.
 It is worth noting that the LMP decoder we consider is somewhat different than the list extension suggested in \cite{my_ref:luby_and_mitz}.
 Their approach uses a peeling-style decoder based on verification rather than erasures.
 Also, the algorithms in \cite{my_ref:luby_and_mitz} are proposed in a node-based (NB) style but analyzed using message-based (MB) decoders.
 It is implicitly assumed that the two approaches are equivalent.
 In fact, this is not always true.
 In this paper, we consider the differences between NB and MB decoders and derive an asymptotic analysis for NB decoders.

 The paper is organized as follows.
-In Section \ref{sec:descp_ana}, we describe the LMP algorithm for bounded and unbounded list size and use density evolution (DE) \cite{my_ref:DE} to analyze its performance.
+In Section \ref{sec:descp_ana}, we describe the LMP algorithm and use density evolution (DE) \cite{my_ref:DE} to analyze its performance.
 The difference between NB and MB decoders for the first (LM1) and second algorithm (LM2) in \cite{my_ref:luby_and_mitz} is discussed and the NB decoder analysis is derived in Section \ref{sec:nb_ana}, respectively.
 The error floor of the LMP algorithms is considered in Section \ref{sec:err_flr}.
-In Section \ref{sec:cmp_opt}, we use differential evolution to optimize code ensembles.
-We describe the simulation of these codes and compare the results with the theoretical thresholds.
-We also compare our results with previously published results in this area \cite{my_ref:luby_and_mitz} and \cite{my_ref:isit2004wangshok}.
-In Section \ref{sec:sim}, simulation results are shown.
+In Section \ref{sec:cmp_opt}, differential evolution is used to optimize code ensembles and simulation results are compared with the theoretical thresholds.
+The results are also compared with previously published results from \cite{my_ref:luby_and_mitz} and \cite{my_ref:isit2004wangshok}.
+In Section \ref{sec:sim}, simulation results are presented.
 Applications of the LMP algorithm are discussed and conclusions are given in Section \ref{sec:con}.